intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 deployed base.

-# Risk of Exclusion {#exclusion}
+# Exclusion {#exclusion}

 Any protocol participant that is affected by changes arising from maintenance might be excluded if they are unwilling or unable to implement or deploy changes that are made to the protocol.
-RFC 5704 {{?UNCOORDINATED=RFC5704}} describes how conflict or competition in the maintenance of protocols can lead to the same sorts of problems.

-The effect on existing systems is an important design criterion when considering changes to a protocol.
-While compatible changes are always preferable to incompatible ones, it is not always possible to produce a design that allow all current protocol participants to continue to participate.
+Deliberate exclusion of problematic implementations is an important tool that can ensure that the interoperability of a protocol remains viable.
+While compatible changes are always preferable to incompatible ones, it is not always possible to produce a design that protects the ability of all current and future protocol participants to interoperate.
+Developing and deploying changes that risk exclusion of previously interoperating implementations requires some care, but changes to a protocol should not be blocked on the grounds of the risk of exclusion alone.

+Exclusion is a direct goal when choosing to be intolerant of errors (see
+{{intolerance}}), which is deployed with the intent of protecting future interoperability.

 Excluding implementations or deployments can lead to a fracturing of the protocol system that could be more harmful than any divergence resulting from following the robustness principle.
-Any change to a protocol carries a risk of exclusion, but exclusion is a direct goal when choosing to be intolerant of errors (see {{intolerance}}).
-Any change that excludes implementations needs extraordinary care to ensure that the effect on existing deployments is understood and accepted.
+RFC 5704 {{?UNCOORDINATED=RFC5704}}
+describes how conflict or competition in the maintenance of protocols can lead to similar problems.

 # Security Considerations